alexanderkell/alexanderkell_old.github.io/index.md

 ## About me

 I am a Research Associate at Imperial College London in the Department of Chemical Engineering.
-I am primarily interested in the modelling of future of energy systems.
+I am primarily interested in the modelling of future energy systems.

 I have an MEng in Electrical and Electronic Engineering and PhD in Computer Science from University College London and Newcastle University respectively.